VlachosGroup/pMuTT/docs/source/install.rst

 1. Clone the repository from GitHub (using the GitHub Desktop makes it easier).
    `See GitHub instructions on cloning repositories here`_.

-2. Add the path of the ``pMuTT`` folder to the ``PYTHONPATH`` environment variable.
+2. Add the path of the ``pmutt`` folder to the ``PYTHONPATH`` environment variable.

-Upgrading pMuTT using pip
+Upgrading pmutt using pip
 -------------------------
 To upgrade to a newer release, use the --upgrade flag:
 ::

-    pip install --user --upgrade pMuTT
+    pip install --user --upgrade pmutt

 Running unit tests
 ------------------
-pMuTT has a suite of unit tests that should be run before committing any code.
+pmutt has a suite of unit tests that should be run before committing any code.
-To run the tests, navigate to the tests folder (pMuTT/tests) via a command line with access to Python.
+To run the tests, navigate to the tests folder (pmutt/tests) via a command line with access to Python.

 Run the following command: